globus/globus-compute/docs/endpoints.rst

 .. note:: If the endpoint was not stopped correctly previously (e.g., after a computer restart when the endpoint was running), the endpoint directory will be cleaned up to allow a fresh start

 .. warning:: Only the owner of an endpoint is authorized to start an endpoint.
-Thus if you register an endpoint using a different identity and try to start an endpoint owned by another identity, it will fail.
+Thus if you register an endpoint using one identity and try to start an endpoint owned by another identity, it will fail.

 Stopping an Endpoint